Posted 01.19.2023 by Josh Krakauer

 And finally…

-(Sorry to break the rhyme.)
-By following these steps you’ve designed a content strategy full of value.
+(Sorry to break the rhyme) By following these steps you’ve designed a social media content strategy full of value.
 Now, it’s time to make your ask.
 Or as Gary Vee would say, your ‘jab, jab, jab, right hook.‘

 Content designed to convert often comes into play in your paid media strategy, but it should be part of your planning, too.

+Content that speaks to your audience, directly.
 Remember that your customer is the hero of your brand story.
 With some exceptions (privacy matters), referencing your target audience in copy the same way they identify themselves will be highly effective in driving action.
-For instance, “5 things Digital Marketing Agency Owners Need to Stop Doing to Grow” would get my click.
+For instance, “5 Things Digital Marketing Agency Owners Need to Stop Doing to Grow” would get my click.

-For retailers, limited-time, social-media-exclusive discounts can lower the risk in trying a product.
+For retailers, limited-time, social-media-exclusive discounts can lower the risk of trying a product.

-For service providers, demo, tutorial, or webinar videos can demonstrate the value of a solution before hiring them.
+For service providers, demos, tutorials, or webinar videos can demonstrate the value of a solution before hiring them.

 Just in time for your next planning huddle, use our Social Media Marketing Strategy Prep List to make sure you’re aligning your goals, resources, and content to build an audience that cares, shares, and converts in 2023.
 Included are 25 essential questions to get everyone is on the same page. → Click here to get it now.